-Our firm offers and sponsors a wrap fee program, which allows clients to pay a single fee for investment advisory services and associated custodial transaction costs.
+Our firm sponsors and offers a wrap fee program, which allows clients to pay a single fee for investment advisory services and associated custodial transaction costs.
 Transaction fees will be paid by our firm based on a percentage of the dollar amount of assets in the account(s).
 Because our firm absorbs client transaction fees, an incentive exists to limit trading activities in client accounts.
+This single fee paid by clients in wrap accounts will hereafter be referred to as the "client investment advisory fee".
+The program may cost the client more or less than purchasing such services separately.
+Our wrap fee program is suited for clients in which there is trading conducted often, and may cost more for clients in which trading in minimal.